buddhadeb33/Spark/ui_2.rst

 - Calling ``df.show()`` on a DataFrame triggers a job.
 - Running ``rdd.saveAsTextFile("output")`` initiates a job.

-Each job is executed as a Directed Acyclic Graph (**DAG**) of stages, where dependencies between different computations are managed automatically by Spark.
+Each job is executed as a Directed Acyclic Graph (**DAG**) of stages, where Spark manages dependencies between different computations automatically.

 Job Execution Stages and DAG Visualization
 ------------------------------------------